logaretm/villus/docs/content/api/use-query.md

 | cachePolicy  | A `string` with those possible values `cache-and-network` or `network-only` or `cache-first` | **No**   | The cache policy to execute the query with, defaults to the value configured with the provided client |
 | fetchOnMount | `boolean`                                                                                    | **No**   | If the query **should be** executed on `mounted`, default is `true`                                   |

-This signature allows you to tweak the `fetchOnMount` and `cachePolicy` behaviors for the query, which is why we needed an extended object.
-Here is an example:
+This signature allows you to tweak the `fetchOnMount` and `cachePolicy` behaviors for the query, Here is an example:

 ```js
 const FindTodo = `